 Western Connecticut Alumni Association—given by members of the Western Connecticut Alumni Association, with preference for students from western Connecticut.

-C. Dana White—gift of C. Dana White ’64, MA’69 of Santa Barbara, CA, to students of either Black, Hispanic, or Native American origin.
+C. Dana White—gift of C. Dana White ’64, M’69 of Santa Barbara, CA, to students of either black, Hispanic, or Native American origin.

 Mary Howard Williams—bequest of Augusta Hart Williams of Hartford.

 David Winer—gifts from family, friends, and colleagues, in honor of Professor David Winer, dean of students, emeritus.

 Isidore Wise—gifts and a bequest from Isidore Wise, Hon. ’49, of Hartford.

 Woodward—bequest of Charles G. Woodward 1898, trustee of the College from 1917 to 1950, in memory of his grandfather, Charles Smith, of South Windham, CT, and his parents, P. Henry Woodward, Hon.
 1900, and Mary S. Woodward of Hartford.

 Charles G. Woodward—given by Charles G. Woodward 1898, of Hartford, Trustee of the College from 1917 to 1950.